Vinyks/Vinyks/README.md

 - 👋 Hi, I’m @Vinyks
-- 👀 I’m interested in Game development, Anime, Vocaloid and much more!
+- 👀 I’m interested in Game development, Pixelart, Music and much more!
 - 🌱 I’m currently learning advanced C#
-- 📫 How to reach me, Discord: Vinyks#1027, Twitter: @RealVinyks
+- 📫 How to reach me, Discord: vinyks, Twitter: @RealVinyks

 <!---
 Vinyks/Vinyks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.